schwamster/ParameterStoreConfigurationProvider/Readme.md

                     .Build();
         }

+# Alternatively
+You can also use parameterStoreConfig.UseDefaultCredentials = true; to let AWS handle this.

 # Finding your way in the solution

 in /src you find two projects, one example-api and the src for the nuget package itself